awslabs/ec2-spot-workshops/content/running-amazon-ec2-workloads-at-scale/launch_cloudformation.md

 #### To create the stack

-1. You can view and download the CloudFormation temlate from GitHub [here](https://raw.githubusercontent.com/awslabs/ec2-spot-workshops/master/workshops/running-amazon-ec2-workloads-at-scale/running-amazon-ec2-workloads-at-scale.yaml).
+1. You can view and download the CloudFormation template from GitHub [here](https://raw.githubusercontent.com/awslabs/ec2-spot-workshops/master/workshops/running-amazon-ec2-workloads-at-scale/running-amazon-ec2-workloads-at-scale.yaml).

 1. Take a moment to review the CloudFormation template so you understand the resources it will be creating.